 Christmas is a great time to spend with friends and family.
-But it also means more expenses to prepare for food, gifts, and other things related to Christmas.
+But it also means more expenses to prepare food, gifts, and other things related to Christmas.
 If you received your Christmas bonus then that’s great.
-But whether we got bonus or not, many of us wish to save money during Christmas season.
+But whether we got a bonus or not, earned from side hustles or not, many of us wish to save money during the Christmas season.

 How do we do it?